Historic wandering domains near cycles

 \subsection{Attracting circles, strange attractors, sinks and non-trivial homoclinic classes}

-Mentioned that, from~\cite{GST08}, it also follows the coexistence of infinitely many normally hyperbolic attracting invariant smooth circles (and sinks) for a residual subset of diffeomorphisms in a $C^r$-Newhouse domain associated with saddle periodic points satisfying~\eqref{eq1}.
-This result is only proved in~\cite{GST08} in the case $r\geq 2$ but the case $r=1$ also holds since $C^\infty$-diffeomorphisms with homoclinic tangencies are $C^1$-dense in a $C^1$-Newhouse domain and the attracting circles (and sinks) are $C^1$-robust because they are normally hyperbolic.
-From~\cite{Ta01,GGT07}, same results are obtained for $C^r$-Newhouse domains ($r\geq 1$) of Tatjer homoclinic tangencies associated with dissipative but non-sectional dissipative periodic points.
+From \cite{GST08}, it also follows the coexistence of infinitely many normally hyperbolic attracting invariant smooth circles (and sinks) for a residual subset of diffeomorphisms in a $C^r$-Newhouse domain associated with saddle periodic points satisfying~\eqref{eq1}.
+This result is only proved in~\cite{GST08} in the case $r\geq 2$ but the case $r=1$ also holds since $C^\infty$-diffeomorphisms with homoclinic tangencies are $C^1$-dense in a $C^1$-Newhouse domain and the attracting circles (and sinks) are $C^1$-robust (they are normally hyperbolic).
+From~\cite{Ta01,GGT07}, the same results are obtained for $C^r$-Newhouse domains ($r\geq 1$) of Tatjer homoclinic tangencies associated with dissipative but non-sectional dissipative periodic~points.

 On the other hand, attracting compact invariant sets having a dense orbit with at least one positive Lyapunov exponent obtained from H\'enon-like maps, the so-called \emph{H\'enon-like strange attractors}, are non-hyperbolic.
 This lack of hyperbolicity prevents stability under perturbations, and thus, the classical arguments (see~\cite{PT93}) to provide coexistence of infinitely many of such attractors do not work.
-This difficulty was overcomed by Colli~\cite{colli1998infinitely} and Leal~\cite{leal2008high} from where it follows that, in a $C^r$-Newhouse domain ($r\geq 1$) associated with homoclinic tangencies to sectional dissipative periodic points, there exists a dense set of diffeomorphisms exhibiting the coexistence of infinitely many non-hyperbolic strange attractors (see~\S\ref{sec:proofD}).
+This difficulty was overcome by Colli~\cite{colli1998infinitely} and Leal~\cite{leal2008high}.
+From these papers, it follows that, in a $C^r$-Newhouse domain ($r\geq 1$) associated with homoclinic tangencies of sectional dissipative periodic points, there exists a dense set of diffeomorphisms exhibiting the coexistence of infinitely many non-hyperbolic strange attractors (see~\S\ref{sec:proofD}).
 Once again, this result can be translated to the $C^r$-Newhouse domains considering in Theorems~\ref{thm1} and \ref{thm3}.
 This is because the main tool behind the proof of these theorems is a reduction of the dynamics to a two-dimensional attracting smooth invariant manifold where the restriction of the diffeomorphism has a homoclinic tangency associated with a dissipative periodic point.
 Then, one can apply~\cite{KNS17} as well as~\cite{colli1998infinitely}.